containerd/nerdctl/docs/rootless.md

 `nerdctl run --runtime=crun`

 #### OverlayFS
-You need to set `export CONTAINERD_SNAPSHOTTER=native` on Fedora 33 because Fedora 33 does not support rootless overlayfs.
+You need to use FUSE-OverlayFS (see above) instead of real overlayfs, because Fedora 33 does not support real overlayfs for rootless.
-(FUSE-OverlayFS could be used instead, but you might need to recompile containerd, see https://github.com/AkihiroSuda/containerd-fuse-overlayfs)

-Fedora 34 (kernel >= 5.11) will probably support rootless overlayfs.
+Fedora 34 (kernel >= 5.11) will probably support real overlayfs for rootless.

 #### SELinux
 If SELinux is enabled on your host, probably you need the following workaround to avoid `can't open lock file /run/xtables.lock:` error: